-Cabo Flats’ Director of Operations, Adam Robin explains that a combination of fresh local ingredients with thoughtfully seasoned dishes results in a unique dining experience, “nothing has too much heat, we strive for flavor, which is actually harder to execute.”
+Cabo Flats’ combination of fresh local ingredients with thoughtfully seasoned dishes results in a unique dining experience, nothing has too much heat as they strive for flavor, which is actually harder to execute.
 This ethos is very apparent in their food.
 Everything you try, will really let the ingredients speak for the dish rather than having a bystanding role.

 Unsatisfied with the standard of cocktails in Mexican restaurants, Cabo Flats CityPlace designed their cocktail list in a way that stands out from the crowd.
 For example, their winter Seasonal Sangria features measured amounts of blackberries, strawberries, blueberries, raspberries and oranges that had been deliciously marinating in individual mason jars, soaking up red wine, Cointreau and VeeV Acai Spirit for 24 hours.
 Upon ordering, the bartender adds a splash of Prosecco and some ice, shakes it up and – this is complete genius – throws in a pair of chopsticks so you can enjoy the sinfully saturated fruit!

 The Blood Orange Margarita served here is a great option for fans of sour over sweet.
 Freshly squeezed blood orange juice is mixed with Solerno Blood Orange Liqueur (Cabo Flats CityPlace is the only restaurant in West Palm Beach to have it!) and turns out wonderfully tart.